 PURCHASE PRICE

-2.1 Purchase Price .
-Buyer agrees to pay an aggregate purchase price to Seller of Three Million Five Hundred Thousand Dollars ($3,500,000.00) (the "Purchase Price"), as adjusted at Closing pursuant to Section 2.2 of this Agreement (the "Adjusted Purchase Price") by means of a completed Federal Funds wire transfer of immediately available funds to an account designated by Seller.
+2.1 Purchase Price.
+Buyer agrees to pay an aggregate purchase price to Seller of Three Million Five Hundred Thousand Dollars ($3,500,000.00) (the "Purchase Price"), as adjusted at Closing pursuant to Section 2.3 of this Agreement (the "Adjusted Purchase Price") less the Earnest Money (as defined in Section 2.2) by means of a completed Federal Funds wire transfer of immediately available funds to an account designated by Seller.

+2.2 Earnest Money.
+Buyer has paid to Seller an earnest money deposit in amount of Three Hundred Fifty Thousand Dollars ($350,000.00).
+If this Agreement is terminated and Seller is not otherwise expressly required by this Agreement to return all or a portion of the Earnest Money to Buyer, then Seller shall be entitled to retain all of the Earnest Money.
+If the Closing occurs, the Earnest Money shall be applied against the Purchase Price.

-2.2 Adjustments to the Purchase Price .
+2.3 Adjustments to the Purchase Price.

 (a) The Purchase Price shall be increased by the following amounts: